-As we saw in the last two chapters, a succession of new technologies has vastly enhanced the ability of people to send and receive messages.
-Today, we are experiencing the latest phase of this ongoing revolution as the Internet, mobile phones, and social media are reshaping the ways in which we communicate with one another.
+As we saw in the past two chapters, a succession of technologies has vastly enhanced the ability of people to send and receive messages.
+Today, we are experiencing the latest phase of this ongoing revolution as the internet, mobile phones, and social media are reshaping the ways in which we communicate with one another.
 But to repeat what by now should be a familiar theme, these advances have been accompanied by a number of new issues and problems.
-The same free flow of information that enhances our ability to communicate also gives rise to concerns about the protection of information that we do not want to move so freely, such as intellectual property and personal data, about unequal access to information exacerbating the gap between the haves and have-nots, as in the "digital divide," and about the difficulty and expense of filtering, managing, and using so much information.
-This chapter traces the development of digital communication technologies and the challenges they pose, and shows how technological advances can move along unanticipated paths.
+The same free flow of information that enhances our ability to communicate also gives rise to a number of concerns: the protection of information that we do not want to move so freely, such as intellectual property and personal data; unequal access to information, exacerbating the gap between the haves and have-nots; cyberbullying; and the difficulty and expense of filtering, managing, and using so much information.
+This chapter traces the development of digital communication technologies and the challenges they pose, and also shows how technological advances can move along unanticipated paths.